When we welcome spring, only a few cities around the world become as attractive as Paris in May. And for a good reason!

 The weather can be neither hot nor cold, so it could be tricky to pack for your getaway.
 So, here are some items you can’t miss in your suitcase to make your Paris in May trip simply perfect and worry-free.

 But hey.
 In case you do forget something, don’t sweat.
 You’ll find enough to-die-for stores and vintage one-of-a-kind little stops everywhere.

-Let’s be honest, you’ll end up doing some shopping anyway, but this is just you want to ensure the essential items are coming with you.
+Let’s be honest, you’ll end up doing some shopping anyway, but this is just because you want to ensure the essential items are coming with you.

 - Scarves: A scarf is one of the essential items to add to your packing list for Paris in spring, as you can wear it in multiple ways and in pretty much any kind of weather.
 The best part is they look incredibly chic and are highly popular among Parisians, so you’ll be right there among french finest shopping trends.

 - Long Overcoat or French Coat: The best part of spring is that you can play with layers.
 And nothing goes better with any kind of top and bottom than a long coat.
-And given may give us a bit of rain, you’ll always be ready to conquer the Parisian stress on any weather.
+And given may give us a bit of rain, you’ll always be ready to conquer the Parisian stress of any weather.

 - Floral and Maxi Dress or Skirts: Nothing says spring like flowers, so take those dresses out and get ready to light up the streets of Paris in May.
-And don’t worry, even on those colder days, you can wear it with stocking to keep you warm yet stylish.
+And don’t worry, even on those colder days, you can wear it with stockings to keep you warm yet stylish.

 - Jeans: It’s true that jeans are indeed timeless and seasonless.
 So, make sure to bring your comfy denim along with you.
 They look good on literally everyone, and Parisians know this.
 You’ll see.

 Here are a few things to do in Paris that are particularly interesting in May.